Other Potential Issues

 Resolution

-In all cases, the student, and sometimes the parent, will be required to submit proof of their status or provide the missing information and so forth.
+In all cases, the student, and sometimes the parent or spouse, will be required to submit proof of their status or provide the missing information and so forth.
 Occasionally, the school may simply request a statement of clarification about an item.

 Regardless of the situation, the student’s financial aid cannot be processed until all required documentation, missing information, statement, etc., is submitted.